Skip to content

 • antibacterial

-How do you use tooth powder correctly?
+How to use tooth powder correctly?

 Tooth powder or toothpaste: which is better?

 5. The tooth powder is also ultra-practical when traveling or camping.
-You can take it with you on the plane in your hand luggage and you don't need water to use it at the campsite or in between.
+You can take it with you on the plane in your hand luggage and don't need water to use it at the campsite or in between.

 How much tooth powder do I need to brush my teeth?